-Whether you are doing a long form video, a short form video, a podcast, a photo essay, or all of the above; SMS has you covered with equipment to check out and friendly staff to help you use it.
+Whether you are doing a long form video, a short form video, a podcast, a photo essay, or all of the above; Media Hub has you covered with equipment to check out and friendly staff to help you use it.

-For a full list of equipment that SMS offers, Click Here
+For a full list of equipment that we offer, Click Here

 Use the videographer's best friend: A Tripod!

-SMS always recommends using a tripod, for photography and especially for video production
+We always recommend using a tripod, for photography and especially for video production

-Stable video will reduce time and stress when you edit your video later on.
+A stable video camera will reduce time and stress when you edit your video later on.